most division series home runs

 Ken Griffey Jr. and Juan Gonzalez have some similarities here.
 Not only are they tied atop the Single-Season Division Series Home Run leaderboard, but the 1995 ALDS was also Junior’s first taste of playoff baseball.
 It just so happened to come against the Yankees, too.

-The biggest difference is that Griffey’s Mariners eventually beat the Yankees in five games.
+The biggest difference is that Griffey’s Mariners eventually beat New York in five games.
 His five homers were accompanied by seven RBI and a .391/.444/1.043 line in 27 plate appearances.
 It’d be the only postseason series win Junior would be a part of during his Hall of Fame career.
-He’d also hit just one more October home run over his final 52 plate appearances.
+He hit just one more October home run over his final 52 plate appearances.

 Giancarlo Stanton: 4 Home Runs in 2020 ALDS

-Giancarlo Stanton has been a solid postseason performer since joining the Yankees in time for the 2018 campaign.
+Giancarlo Stanton has been a solid postseason performer since joining the Yankees ahead of the 2018 campaign.
 But his production in October 2020 stands head and shoulders above the rest.
 He’s racked up 10 career postseason homers, with six of them coming during this particular period.
 He hit two in the Wild Card Series before slugging another four in an ALDS matchup against the Tampa Bay Rays.

 He hit .316/.381/1.000 in 21 plate appearances while collecting 10 RBI.